ufal/ParlaStats/documentation/ProgDoc.md

         - **default**: `False`
     - `--database` - A path to the database connection configuration file.
         - **default**: `DatabaseCommunication/databaseCS.ini`
-    - `--create_tables` - A boolean flag which tells the main driver script that the tables need to be created within the database before inserting extracted data.
+    - `--create_tables` - A boolean flag that tells the main driver script that the tables need to be created within the database before inserting extracted data.
         - **default**: `False`
-- When running the main_driver script first time, make sure to set the `--create_tables` command line flag to `True`.
+- When running the main_driver script the first time, make sure to set the `--create_tables` command line flag to `True`.
 - This flag tells the `main_driver` that even if the database is created already on the PostgreSQL server, but does not have any tables, and hence, they need to be created before storing the data.

 - #### 2.6.1 mainDriver
     - `mainDriver(args)`
-    - A class connecting the extraction of information from the corpora `.xml` files and storing it into the database.
+    - A class connecting the extraction of information from the corpora `.xml` files and storing it in the database.
     - Uses classes and tools from both **MetadataExtraction** and **DatabaseCommunication**.
     - Takes arguments in the form of `argparse.ArgumentParser.parse_args()` methods return value.
-    - The arguments are passed from command line when running the `main_driver` script, then parsed by pythons `argparse.ArgumentParser()`, and forwarded to the `mainDriver` instance upon creation to serve as its attributes.
+    - The arguments are passed from the command line when running the `main_driver` script and then parsed by Pythons' `argparse.ArgumentParser()`, and forwarded to the `mainDriver` instance upon creation to serve as its attributes.
     - **Attributes:**
         - `source` - A path to the directory where corpus source files are stored (`str`)
         - `corpus_root` - A name of the corpus root file (`str`)
         - `databaseInserter` - An instance of the `DatabaseInserter` class.
-            - Upon construction, `args.database` a path to database connection configuration file is passed to the `databaseInserter`.
+            - Upon construction, `args.database` a path to the database connection configuration file is passed to the `databaseInserter`.
         - `query_file` - No longer needed, path to the file with test SQL queries (`str`).
             - Used to pass test queries to `DatabaseQuerrier`
             - Now only for debug purposes.
         - `database_config` - the path to the database connection configuration file (`str`)
     - **Methods:**
         - **`__parse_speech_files()`**
-            - A method responsible for extracting the information about speeches from the corpus source `.xml` files and their subsequent storing in the database.
+            - This method is responsible for extracting the information about speeches from the corpus source `.xml` files and their subsequent storage in the database.
             - Iterates through all files referenced in the corpus root and forwards them to `MetadataExtraction.speechParser` which then processes them if they are transcript files.
             - Uses `MetadataExtraction.speechParser` to extract the information and `DatabaseCommunication.DatabaseInserter` to then push the extracted information into the database.
         - **`__parse_persons_file()`**
-            - A method responsible for extracting the information about individual speakers.
+            - This method is responsible for extracting information about individual speakers.
             - Uses the `MetadataExtraction.personParser` to extract the information.
             - *parameters:*
                 - `file` - A path to the `listPerson.xml` file (`str`).
                 - `country_code` - A code of the country of which the data is being extracted.
         - **`__parse_orgs_file()`**
-            - A method responsible for extracting the information about individual speakers.
+            - This method is responsible for extracting information about individual speakers.
             - Uses the `MetadataExtraction.orgParser` to extract the information.
             - *parameters:*
                 - `file` - A path to the `listOrganisation.xml` file (`str`).